Here are a few walking highlights from the place that orang-utans, tigers and elephants call home: the Malaysian rainforest of Taman Negara.

 I have never had a track-based walk where progress was so slow as my walk in Taman Negara; only in the Pyke was the going tougher, and there the track had long been washed away.
 On a good stretch of ground – the Bada Valley, say, or Seventy-Five Mile Beach – a good average is about six kilometres in one hour, a rate I can keep up almost all day if the track is fairly flat.
-Add in mountains or valleys and the rate goes right down, but even then it's not too bad; when climbing Rinjani the rate was still pretty good.
-In the jungle of Taman Negara, I was lucky to complete two kilometres in an hour.
+Add in mountains or valleys and the rate goes right down, but even then it's not too bad; when climbing Rinjani my rate was still pretty good.
+In the jungle of Taman Negara, however, I was lucky to complete two kilometres in an hour.

 This wouldn't be so bad, but when the kilometre markers are set up so that one minute it's 3.6km to your destination, and after half an hour of hard slog it's still 3.6km, you wonder if the person putting up the signs actually bothered to do the walk himself.
 Add to that the fact that there are loads of ways to get lost in the jungle, and it's a right royal botch up.
 It's a good job my tracking skills are pretty good; I was able to follow John's footprints for a lot of the way, even though they were about two weeks old.
-Looks like he had some pretty decent boots on, and a bloody heavy pack too...
+It looks like he had some pretty decent boots on, and a bloody heavy pack too...

 Every five minutes I came upon a tree across the track.
 Some were easy to cross – just a stride over and onto the next one.
 But some of the fallen monsters were not only huge obstacles in their own right, they were half rotten, swallowing whole legs if you stood on the wrong part, and smothered in beautifully coloured and probably poisonous toadstools and mushrooms.
 And as for some of the insects who live inside the honeycombed trunks... yuk!
 Come to think of it, that's probably how I managed to get so many leeches.

 Actually, the only thing worse than a tree across the path is bamboo.
-Bamboo grows in huge clumps the size of a house, and with thick branches of maybe three-inches across, when it falls across a path it's like a prison.
+Bamboo grows in huge clumps the size of a house, and with thick branches of maybe three inches across, when it falls across a path it's like a prison.
 Add in the inconvenience of a backpack, and crawling through bamboo ends up like something out of It's a Knockout.
 Without the prizes.

 Rivers and Streams